DeepLabCut/DeepLabCut/docs/installation.md

 ### PIP:

-- Everything you need to build custom models within DeepLabCut (i.e., use our source code and our dependencies) can be installed with `pip install 'deeplabcut[gui,tf]'` (for GUI support w/tensorflow) or without the gui: `pip install 'deeplabcut'`.
+- Everything you need to build custom models within DeepLabCut (i.e., use our source code and our dependencies) can be installed with `pip install 'deeplabcut[gui]'` (for GUI support w/tensorflow) or without the gui: `pip install 'deeplabcut'`.
 - If you want to use the SuperAnimal models, then please use `pip install 'deeplabcut[gui,modelzoo]'`.

 ## DOCKER: